RomanShmandrovskyi/REST-library-API/README.md

 Max count of Genres is 30 (if set more, generator will work endlessly).

 When main method will finish generating, go to `resources`.
 Here will be generated `addData.sh` script file.
-Just run it.
+Just run it and wait for DB filling.

-After that you can fully feel all opportunities of this API.
+After that you can fully feel all opportunities of REST Library API.